[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Use code interpreter to analyze structured data (preview) | Microsoft Learn

-In this article, in addition to "chat attachment (Route A in this article)" and "SharePoint (Route C in this article)" as described in the official documentation, we also test whether aggregation is possible with "direct file knowledge (Route B in this article)"—uploading an Excel file directly to the agent.
+In this article, in addition to the officially documented methods of "chat attachment (Route A in this article)" and "SharePoint (Route C in this article)," we also test whether aggregation is possible via "direct file knowledge (Route B in this article)," where an Excel file is uploaded directly to the agent as knowledge.

 3. Three Routes for Passing Data